 NSF requires full disclosure of current and pending support, which includes domestic support and any foreign support or engagement.

-As of June 1, 2020, the following guidelines in Chapter, II.C.2.h of NSF Proposal & Awards Policies & Procedures Guide 20-1 apply:
+As posted on June 22, 2021, the following guidelines in Chapter II.C.2.h of the NSF Proposal & Awards Policies & Procedures Guide (PAPPG) 22-1 apply: